Accountability Letter Bank

 What other things should I know?

-• The inmate’s release date and other conditions of incarceration will not be affected by participation in the Accountability Letter Bank.
+- The incarcerated individual’s release date and other conditions of incarceration will not be affected by participation in the Accountability Letter Bank.

-• If you have requested to be notified of an accountability letter, a letter is received from the inmate, and there is a court order prohibiting the inmate from contacting you, we will work with the court to modify the order to allow the letter to be transmitted to you.
+- If you have requested to be notified of an accountability letter, a letter is received from the incarcerated individuals, and there is a court order prohibiting the incarcerated individuals from contacting you, we will work with the court to modify the order to allow the letter to be transmitted to you.